wemsteral/CV/README.md

 - Git/Gitlab
 - Jira/Confluence

  As a developer I was required to build new features, integrate 3rd party SDKs, fix defects and update UI/copy - often to short deadlines whilst balancing multiple priorities.
 Beyond the development work, I often spent time explaining technical concepts to those who had different areas of knowledge.
-For example, I attended meetings to explain our analytics implementation to other employees, showed new members of the testing team how the app works or worked closely with Business Analysts to help them identify where certain parts of the app were generated.
+For example, I attended meetings to explain our analytics implementation to other employees, showed new members of the testing team how the app works and worked closely with Business Analysts to help them identify where certain parts of the app were generated.

  Our daily structure adhered to Agile principles and we were all responsible for hosting/attending stand-ups and retros.
 To ensure that we maintained an efficient, open working style during lockdown, it was imperative that we maximised communication.
 As such, I strongly developed my ability to estimate tickets for my superiors and clearly communicate progress or blockers.
 Working remotely meant that we often had less support when servers/environments went down, I often worked around this and found alternative solutions to continue progress with tickets.

 **Auction Technology Group** _Account Manager - Fine Art, Auctions, Fairs_ (August 2016 to October 2018)
 This role involved the management of advertising accounts across the Antiques Trade Gazette, a printed and digital newspaper and the-saleroom.com, an online auction portal.
 Primarily I was required to sell online advertising to a diverse group of accounts, secondary to that, I was involved with selling our online auction software, which offered auction houses across the world either a portal to host auctions on the-saleroom.com or the software to implement it themselves.
-I also acted as ad-ops after the launch of the ATG website and was responsible for deploying and monitoring digital advertising.
+I also acted as ad-ops after the launch of the ATG website and was responsible for deploying and monitoring digital advertising (Google DFP).

 **The Telegraph Media Group** _Account Executive - Fine Art, Auctions, Fairs_ (July 2013 to May 2016)
 In this role I was solely responsible for managing The Daily Telegraph’s Fine Art section, and 40+ print & digital advertising accounts associated with it.
 As TMG is one of the UK’s leading news publishers I was fortunate to be exposed to major online publishing innovations, and was required to understand and present the virtues of the advertising technology within them.
 My key responsibilities were very similar to the role above, but as a more junior role, lacked the autonomy to meet clients face-to-face as frequently.